History of Antarctica: Women in Antarctica

-Women were originally kept from exploring Antarctica until well into the 1950s.
+Women did not explore Antarctica until well into the 1950s.
 A few pioneering women visited the Antarctic land and waters prior to the 1950s and many women requested to go on early expeditions, but were turned away.
 Early pioneers such as Louise Séguin and Ingrid Christensen were some of the first women to see Antarctic waters.
 Christensen was the first woman to set foot on the mainland of Antarctica.
 The first women to have any fanfare about their Antarctic journeys were Caroline Mikkelsen who set foot on an island of Antarctica in 1935, and Jackie Ronne and Jennie Darlington who were the first women to over-winter in Antarctica in 1947.
 The first woman scientist to work in Antarctica was Maria Klenova in 1956.
 Silvia Morella de Palma was the first woman to give birth in Antarctica, delivering 3.4 kg (7 lb 8 oz) Emilio Palma at the Argentine Esperanza base 7 January 1978.

 Women faced legal barriers and sexism that prevented most from visiting Antarctica and doing research until the late 1960s.
 The United States Congress banned American women from traveling to Antarctica until 1969.
 Women were often excluded because it was thought that they could not handle the extreme temperatures or crisis situations.
 The first woman from the British Antarctic Survey to go to Antarctica was Janet Thomson in 1983 who described the ban on women as a "rather improper segregation."

 Once women were allowed in Antarctica, they still had to fight against sexism and sexual harassment.
 However, a tipping point was reached in the mid-1990s when it became the new normal that women were part of Antarctic life.
 Women began to see a change as more and more women began working and researching in Antarctica.